Jasess04/ChooseYourOwnAdventure/README.md

 This satisfies the Calculate and display data based on an external factor (ex: get the current date, and display how many days remaining until some event) requiremen

-2.created lists of items, character ages and dates as well as a catalogue of items each member in the game has.
+2. Created lists of items, character ages and dates as well as a catalogue of items each member in the game has.
 The two protagonist characters jannette and Rodriguez each hold an item and gives it to the player in order to finish his quest.

 Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program